yokyak/react-agent/README.md

 [![Build Status](https://travis-ci.org/yokyak/react-agent.svg?branch=master)](https://travis-ci.org/yokyak/react-agent)
 [![Coverage Status](https://coveralls.io/repos/github/yokyak/react-agent/badge.svg)](https://coveralls.io/github/yokyak/react-agent)

-React Agent synchronizes client-side and server-side state.
+React Agent is a JavaScript library for your client store, server querying, and database management.
 It can be included in any React project without conflict with other state management tools or REST APIs.

 React Agent is easy to learn.